Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

-\paragraph{Automatic evaluation.} Next, we test CWM on next-observation prediction for each of the \textsc{Aurora-Bench} subsets, reporting GPT4-\-as-\-a-\-judge scores in Figure~\ref{tab:main-result}.
-We first notice that the state-of-the-art image editing models (i.e., PixInstruct, GoT, SmartEdit) tend to specialise in the image editing benchmark, MagicBrush ($5.96$ and $6.71$ GPT4o scores for GoT and SmartEdit).
-Nevertheless, in the action-centric subsets, including Action-Genome (AG), Something and Kubric, they are mostly behind CWM and even C-FT.
-In particular, CWM outperforms all other models in these 3 subsets, achieving gains of 18\%, 4\%, and 86\%, respectively, over the best diffusion baselines.
-In addition, it boosts the highest average performance across subsets, with an 8\% increase.
-Crucially, comparing CWM and C-FT reveals the benefit of augmenting the training data with synthetic triplets bootstrapped from the CDM, as it yields a 13\% performance margin.
-CWM also outperforms C-FT on the best-of-N setting \citep{amini2024best-of-n}, indicating the potential for inference-time verification as best-of-N is effectively an oracle for its performance.
+\paragraph{Automatic evaluation.} To test trajectory synthesis, we evaluate FDM on next-observation prediction for each of the \textsc{Aurora-Bench} subsets, reporting GPT4o-\-as-\-a-\-judge scores in Table~\ref{tab:main-result}.
+We first notice that the state-of-the-art image editing models (i.e., PixInstruct, GoT, SmartEdit) tend to specialise on the proper image editing subset MagicBrush ($5.96$ and $6.71$ GPT4o scores for GoT and SmartEdit).
+Nevertheless, in the action-centric subsets, including Action-Genome (AG), Something and Kubric, they are mostly behind bootstrapped models (C/L-FDM) and even the fine-tuned baselines (C/L-FT).
+Crucially, considering the average performance of C/L-FDM on all subsets of \textsc{Aurora-Bench} reveals the benefit of augmenting the training data with synthetic triplets bootstrapped from the IDM (vs.\ FT), as it yields a 13\% gain for Chameleon and 7\% for Liquid, and the benefit of fine-tuning off-the-shelf VLMs for FDP more broadly (vs.\ ZS).